-As a moderate area, EPA requires the Baltimore Nonattainment area demonstrate Reasonable Further Progress (RFP) towards attainment by 2023.20 EPA's implementation guidance requires that moderate ozone nonattainment areas with an approved 15% VOC reduction plan for the period 1990-1996 (required for former 1-hour ozone nonattainment areas), such as the Metropolitan Baltimore region, demonstrate a 15% Reasonable Further Progress by 2023.
-Chapter 5 contains the Baltimore region's Reasonable Further Progress demonstration for the years 2017-2023.
+As a moderate area, EPA requires the Philadelphia Nonattainment area, including Cecil County, demonstrate Reasonable Further Progress (RFP) towards attainment by 2023.20 EPA's implementation guidance requires that moderate ozone nonattainment areas with an approved 15% VOC reduction plan for the period 1990-1996 (required for former 1-hour ozone nonattainment areas), such as Cecil County, demonstrate a 15% Reasonable Further Progress by 2023.
+Chapter 5 contains Cecil County's Reasonable Further Progress demonstration for the years 2017-2023.
 The region will need to fulfill the 2017-2023 reasonable further progress requirements by January 1, 2024.